cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 If the package is not installed, you will get a warning message.

 Before installing a new package, we need to know the name of the package.
 You can query the [PyPI website](https://pypi.org/) to find out if a specific package exists.

-If the search returns results, you can install that package (replace `<package_name>` with the actual name):
+If the search returns results, you can install that package as follows (replace `<package_name>` with the actual name):

 ```shell
 $ pip install <package_name>
 ```

 We mentioned the `ipython` package previously, an enhanced interactive Python interpreter.
-If you want to give it a try, go ahead and install it with `pip install ipython`!
+If you want to give it a try, go ahead and install it with `pip install ipython`.
+You can then start the enhanced interactive interpreter with `ipython` instead of `python`.

 It is pretty straightforward to uninstall a package: